 Student organizations must submit all on-campus events through Presence within a minimum of five (5) business days prior to the event to ensure availability of spaces and services.
+Large events will require additional minimum time submitted.
 Off-campus fundraisers and benefits nights must also be submitted via Presence.
 However, it is up to the student organization to secure space for off-campus events and activities.